Biophysics

 Individual Development Plan

-The purpose of the qualifying examination is to ensure that the student is adequately prepared to embark on dissertation research.
+The purpose of the preliminary qualifying examination (PQE) is to ensure that the student is adequately prepared to embark on dissertation research.
 Students prepare an original hypothesis-driven proposal, off-topic from the research expected to be carried out for the PhD dissertation.
-The examination is normally given at the end of the fourth term of residence before three examiners knowledgeable in the field of the research proposal.
-A core member of the Biophysics affiliated faculty serves as chair for the qualifying examination.
-Students submit their written PQE proposal to the PQE Chair two weeks prior to the scheduled PQE defense date.
-The PQE Chair then approves the written dissertation to be sent to the other members of the examining committee, at least one week in advance of the examination date.
-Re-examination will be permitted.
+The PQE is normally completed by the end of March of the second year before three examiners knowledgeable in the field of the research proposal.
+An approved member of the biophysics program faculty serves as chair for the qualifying examination.
+Students submit their written PQE proposal to the PQE chair two weeks prior to the scheduled PQE defense date.
+The PQE chair then approves the written proposal to be sent to the other members of the examining committee, at least one week in advance of the examination date.
+One re-examination will be permitted.

 As a rule, students who have not completed and passed the qualifying examination by the end of their second year of graduate study will be put on unsatisfactory status.

-Students who submit and fail the qualifying examination may be asked to withdraw from the program.
+Students who submit and fail the qualifying examination a second time will be withdrawn from the program.

 Selecting a Dissertation Advisor